McPhersonTrk/sms_spam_detector/README.md

 - [License](#license)

 ## Project Overview
-The SMS Spam Detection App leverages a machine learning model to accurately classify SMS messages.
+The SMS Spam Detection App (gradio_sms_text_classification.ipynb) leverages a machine learning model to accurately classify SMS messages.
 It uses a pipeline comprising TF-IDF vectorization and Linear Support Vector Classification to process and predict the nature of the text messages.

-##Installation
+## Installation
 To run this project, you need to have Python installed on your system.
 Clone this repository, navigate to the project directory, and install the required dependencies:

 ## Usage